ice-wm/manual/icewm-10.md

 - `Win95Keys = 0`

   Makes 3 additional keys perform sensible functions.
-The keys must be mapped to MetaL,MetaR and Menu.
+The keys must be mapped to MetaL, MetaR and Menu.
 The left one will activate the start menu and the right one will display the window list.

 - `ModSuperIsCtrlAlt = 1`